Clown: White and Auguste

 There are two major types of clowns with whiteface makeup:

 The classic white clown is derived from the Pierrot character.
 His makeup is white, usually with facial features such as eyebrows emphasized in black.
 He is the more intelligent and sophisticated clown, contrasting with the rude or grotesque Auguste types.
 Francesco Caroli and Glenn "Frosty" Little are examples of this type.
 The second type of whiteface is the buffoonish clown of the Bozo type, known as Comedy or Grotesque Whiteface.
 This type has grotesquely emphasized features, especially a red nose and red mouth, often with partial (mostly red) hair.

-In the comedic partnership of Abbott and Costello, Bud Abbot would have been the classic whiteface and Lou Costello the comedy whiteface or Auguste.
+In the comedic partnership of Abbott and Costello, Bud Abbott would have been the classic whiteface and Lou Costello the comedy whiteface or Auguste.

 Traditionally, the whiteface clown uses clown white makeup to cover the entire face and neck, leaving none of the underlying natural skin visible.
 In the European whiteface makeup, the ears are painted red.

 Whiteface makeup was originally designed by Joseph Grimaldi in 1801.
 He began by painting a white base over his face, neck and chest before adding red triangles on the cheeks, thick eyebrows and large red lips set in a mischievous grin.
 Grimaldi's design is used by many modern clowns.
 According to Grimaldi's biographer Andrew McConnell Stott, it was one of the most important theatrical designs of the 1800s.

 America's first great whiteface clown was stage star George "G.L."
 Fox.
 Inspired by Grimaldi, Fox popularised the Humpty Dumpty stories throughout the U.S. in the 1860s.

-Scary and Evil
+In horror

-The scary clown, also known as the evil clown or killer clown, is a subversion of the traditional comic clown character, in which the playful trope is instead depicted in a more disturbing nature through the use of horror elements and dark humor.
+The scary clown, also known as the evil clown, phantom clown or killer clown, is a subversion of the traditional comic clown character, in which the playful trope is instead depicted in a more disturbing nature through the use of horror elements and dark humor.
 The character can be seen as playing on the sense of unease felt by those with coulrophobia, the fear of clowns.
-The modern archetype of the evil clown was popularized by DC Comics character the Joker starting in 1940 and again by Pennywise in Stephen King's novel IT, which introduced the fear of an evil clown to a modern audience.
+The modern archetype of the evil clown was popularized by DC Comics character the Joker starting in 1940 and again by Pennywise in Stephen King's novel It, which introduced the fear of an evil clown to a modern audience.
 In the novel, the eponymous character is a pan-dimensional monster which feeds mainly on children by luring them in the form of a clown, named "Pennywise", and then assuming the shape of whatever the victim fears the most.